 Consider a car tyre, when you get a flat tyre you see the evidence at the bottom of the tyre but you know that it’s due to a lack of pressure in the whole tyre.
 If you re-inflate the tyre the problem is solved and you don’t have the sag at the bottom.

 The same applies to your face.
 When you lose volume in the mid-face, around the eyes and cheeks for example, the effects show further down on your face.
 Lines and wrinkles form from the nose to the corners of the mouth (nasolabial lines), down-turning lines appear at the corner of the mouth (oral commissures) and jowls develop.

 Look closely at the curve of the cheek from a side or three-quarter view (the OG-curve), if you can see the nasolabial lines, oral commissures and jowls I bet you will also see that the OG curve has flattened out.
 If we re-inflate here, the lines and jowls diminish considerably.
 It’s like having a face-lift without horrible plastic surgery.

-At epiclinic® we use a variety of other fillers.
-A consultation with the expert team at epiclinic® will provide you with more information into the cosmetic medicine treatments that are best for you.
+At epiclinic® we use a variety of dermal fillers.
+A consultation with the team at epiclinic® will provide you with more information on the cosmetic medical treatments that are best for you.

 New patient consultation fees to see Dr Molton are $85 and are payable when booking.